19hours/sg-statutes/Acts/Registration of Criminals Act.md

 given to the authorised officer in charge of the case after the person concerned or his parent or guardian (as the case may be) has been informed by the authorised officer of the purpose for which a body sample is required from such person and the manner by which such body sample is to be taken from him;

+“authorised analyst” means —

+(a) a forensic specialist; or

-“authorised analyst” means a person appointed by the Commissioner of Police to be an analyst for the purposes of this Part;
+(b) a person appointed by the Commissioner of Police to be an analyst for the purposes of this Part;

+[Act 10 of 2015 wef 01/06/2015]

 “body sample” means —